-I regularly use many of Peak Design's innovating products and have personally tested out their highly acclaimed Travel Backpack (45L), as well as their more popular Everyday Backpack.
+I regularly use many of Peak Design's innovative products and have personally tested out their highly acclaimed Travel Backpack (45L), as well as their more popular Everyday Backpack.
 Of the two, the Travel Backpack is more suitable for hiking, with a large main compartment and straps comfortable enough to carry heavy gear on any day hike.

 Top features of Peak Design's Travel Backpack include:

 - International carry-on approved size

 - Stowable shoulder & waist straps great for airline travel